 10 Ways to Support Your Pet’s Immune System

 The immune system is an intricate biological protection system responsible for determining what belongs to and in the body versus what does not belong and requires elimination.
 It defends the body against infection, disease and foreign substances.
-As a pet owner, learning about how to boost a dog's immune system will help you keep your canine friend healthy.
-Keeping your dog’s immune system in good shape will go a long way in preventing ill health and chronic disease.
+Keeping your pet’s immune system in good shape will go a long way in preventing ill health and chronic disease.

 1. Feed raw, minimally processed food